 Allen Sayegh is an architect and the principal and founder of INVIVIA - a global design research and user experience consultancy.
 He is also the head of REAL the Responsive Environment and Artifacts Lab at Harvard.

-Sayegh is a Harvard University Graduate School of Design Adjunct Associate Professor of Architectural Technology.
+Sayegh is a Harvard University Graduate School of Design Associate Professor in Practice of Architectural Technology.
 His classes, studios and seminars focus on Architectural design, potentials of media and technology integration, Interaction design and the study of architectural and urban space thought through the impact of changing technology.
 His work is characterized as the synthesis of architecture, interaction design and media in coming up with innovative architectural human interfaces and responsive environments.

 Sayegh has been lecturing, teaching, consulting and creating installations and designing products that juxtapose human interaction and art in the US, Europe, Asia for over fifteen years he is currently an Adjunct Associate Professor at the Graduate School of Design and a visiting artist at the Harvard Carpenter Center of Visual and Environmental Studies offering courses in the areas of media and the built environment such as; Sculpting Motion, Interactive Spaces, Augmented Architecture, Cinematic Architecture, and Responsive Environments.